A Survey on the Local Divisor Technique: Bounded synchronization delay

 \section{Bounded synchronization delay}

-A fundamental and classical result of Sch\"utz\-en\-ber\-ger from 1965 says that a language is star-free if and only if its syntactic monoid is finite and aperiodic~\cite{sch65sf:short}.
-A language is \emph{star-free} if it can be built from the finite languages by using concatenation and Boolean operations.
-One can think of the star-free languages as rational languages where the Kleene-star is replaced by complementation.
-There is another beautiful characterization of the star-free languages due to Sch\"utz\-en\-ber\-ger~\cite{schue75}, which seems to be quite overlooked.
+A fundamental and classical result of \schuetz, published in~1965, says that a language is star-free languages if and only if its syntactic monoid is finite and aperiodic~\cite{sch65sf}.
+There is another beautiful, but less known, characterization of the star-free languages due to \schuetz~\cite{schue75}, which seems to be quite overlooked.
 It characterizes the star-free languages without using complementation, but the inductive definition allows the star-operation on languages $K$ (already belonging to the class) if $K$ is a prefix code with bounded synchronization delay.
 Since synchronization delay is the main feature in this approach, the class is denoted by $\SD$.
-The notion of bounded synchronization delay was introduced by Golomb and Gordon~\cite{gg65ic} and it is an important concept in coding theory.
+The notion of bounded synchronization delay was introduced by Golomb et al.~\cite{GolombG65ic,GolombGW58}.
+It is an important concept in coding theory.

 A language $K \sse A^*$ is called \emph{prefix-free} if $u, uv \in K$ implies $u=uv$.
 A prefix-free language $K \sse A^+$ is also called a \emph{prefix code} since every word $u \in K^*$ admits a unique factorization $ u = u_1 \cdots u_k$ with $k \geq 0$ and $u_i \in K$.
 A prefix code $K$ has \emph{synchronization delay $d$} if for all $u,v, w \in A^*$ we have: